jettyblue/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+    - The DOM is a programming interface for web docs so programming languages can interact with the page.
+      It represents the page so the programs can change the doc structure, content, and styling.

 2. What is an event?

+    - Events take place in the DOM and can be triggered by the user's action(s).
+These actions happen when the user (or browser) manipulates the page.

 3. What is an event listener?

+    - Event listeners are event handlers that allow you to set up functions to be called when a specific event happens.
+      Be it clicking the mouse or hitting a key on the keyboard, once the event is triggered, the code is executed in response.

 4. Why would we convert a NodeList into an Array?

+    - Using the querySelector method returns a NodeList that appears as an array but prevents using array methods on the element.
+      Instead, one must convert the NodeList into an array to be able to use the array methods to grab specific data.

 5. What is a component?

+    - Components are reusable chunks of code that can be used to build elements with styling and functionality.